essif-lab/framework/docs/terms/definition.md

 Note that the actual word or phrase you choose as the %%term|term%% name for a concept is much less important than the criteria you define.
 If in a particular %%context|scope%% another name would be more suitable, you can define another %%term|term%% for that other context (scope) that still refers to the concept you created the definition for.

 The %%Terminology Corpus|corpus%% provides templates that help you do that, e.g. for %%defining concepts|concept-file%% and for %%defining terms|term-file%%.
 The report [On Terminology, and the Resolution of Related Issues](http://resolver.tudelft.nl/uuid:964a90da-da81-4d38-9f45-84f3f5fa96b3) provides further practical guidance for establishing and maintaining unambiguous and relevant terminology.

+As a final note we would like to mention a quote of Confucius: "The whole end of speech is to be understood."